How to (Un-) Quantum Mechanics: Function Follows Form

 \section{Function Follows Form}

 We promised that the classical notions of mass, energy and momentum would follow from the logic of the imposed dynamical constraint.
 Of course it is impossible to provide a logical proof for an interpretation.
 Interpretations can be consistent and plausible, but not logical or illogical.
+The proof that the ten coefficients of the real Hamiltonian Dirac algebra match to the {\it structure} of Dirac's electron theory should not be a big surprise after all.

-As well known in classical mechanics, the generators of canonical transformations correspond to physical quantities.
-We started with a single PDCOM and apparently this suffices to explain the emergence of $10$ quantities that may act as generators of SSTs within the Dirac algebra waiting for an interpretation, four vector components and $3+3$ bi-vector components.
-The tri-vectors, the scalar and pseudo-scalar are skew-Hamiltonian, they do not correspond to non-zero correlations, and require no interpretation, at least {\it at this point}.
+As well known in classical mechanics, the generators of canonical transformations correspond to physical quantities (``observables'').
+We started with a single PDCOM and apparently this suffices to explain the emergence of $10$ quantities, that act as generators of SSTs within the Dirac algebra, waiting for an interpretation -- four vector components and $3+3$ bi-vector components.
+The tri-vectors, the scalar and pseudo-scalar are skew-Hamiltonian, they do not correspond to non-zero correlations, and require -- at this point -- no interpretation.

-One can construct $k$-vectors with even $k$ from products of $k$-vectors for $k$ even or odd, but one can not obtain $k$-vectors with odd $k$ from products of even $k$-vectors: bi-vectors can be obtained multiplicatively from vectors but not vice versa.
+In Clifford algebras with $N=p+q$ being an even number, one can construct $k$-vectors with even $k$ from products of $k$-vectors for $k$ even or odd, but one can not obtain $k$-vectors with odd $k$ from products of even $k$-vectors: bi-vectors can be obtained multiplicatively from vectors but not vice versa.
 In other words: the even elements, namely the $0$-vectors (scalar), the six bi-vectors, and the $4$-vector element (pseudoscalar) form the even subgroup.
-This holds for all even-dimensional CAs, i.e. with $N=2\,M,\,\,M\in\mathbb{N}$.

-Hence the algebra forces us to distinguish between the set of quantities associated with the vector elements $(\y_0,\y_k)$ and two sets of $3$ bi-vectors each, namely the symmetric elements $\y_4,\y_5,\y_6$ and the skew-symmetric elements $\y_4,\y_5,\y_6$.
+It is the structure of the algebra which forces us to distinguish between the set of quantities associated with the vector elements $(\y_0,\y_k)$ and two sets of $3$ bi-vectors each, namely the symmetric elements $\y_4,\y_5,\y_6$ and the skew-symmetric elements $\y_7,\y_8,\y_9$.
+Postulates are, yet again, not required.

-This structure suggest to interpret vector components as representing the particle (RPO) and bi-vector components as fields: objects are the sources of fields, fields act on objects.
+This structure suggests to interpret vector components as representing particles (RPO) and bi-vector components as fields: objects are the sources (generators) of fields, fields act on objects but can not generate them.
 Hence, it is nearby to interpret the six bi-vectors, $3$ skew-symmetric and $3$ symmetric, as generators of the Lorentz transformations.
-This is indeed the case.
+And this interpretation matches surprizingly well.